Job Prospects... At a glance

 Statisticians are not on Immigration New Zealand’s skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of job advertisements for the broader group ‘Actuaries, mathematicians, and statisticians’, has grown for the last two years.
-Like the average for all vacancies, the number of job advertisements for this group was about 20% higher in April 2016 than in April 2008.
+The number of online job vacancies for the broader group ;Actuaries, mathematicians and statisticians' has been steady for the last two years.
+Like the average for all vacancies, the number of job advertisements for this group was about 20% higher in December 2017 than in December 2011.

 Jobs advertised chart

 Statisticians' vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.